 We first tried Sauvignon Blanc from this vineyard many years ago at the Taste of Oakville, an annual trade event held at Robert Mondavi Winery every April and featuring wineries with vineyards in Oakville.
 This is a surprising variety to discover growing in Oakville among premium vineyards mainly planted to red Bordeaux varieties.

 The 2016 Yount Ridge Sauvignon Blanc is a blend of both Sauvignon Blanc and about 1/3 Sauvignon Musqué.
 Barrel fermented the wine aged sur-lie for six months.
 Golden straw colored in the glass the bouquet shows a sweetness of fruit with lively aromatics including yellow pineapple, honeysuckle and hints of lemon.
 A noticeable supple feel runs the breadth of the palate – complemented by flavors of pineapple, citrus notes and mineral nuances on the finish.
 Leans neither toward being too ripe nor to lean, as a result this is a nicely balanced wine.
 Two characteristics stand out; the pretty aromatics and the wonderful mouth feel.
 Celia has built her reputation upon the back of creating exceptional red wines, but this, one of only several Sauvignon Blancs she has made, is a wine well worth pursuing.
+2017 was the last vintage of Sauvignon produced by Yount Ridge Cellars.

 Reds

-The 2014 Yount Ridge Cabernet Sauvignon features darker fruit on the bouquet with a noticeable dustiness or earthy note.
+The 2014 Yount Ridge Cabernet Sauvignon, Napa Valley features darker fruit on the bouquet with a noticeable dustiness or earthy note.
 There is plenty of fruit, namely plum along with a tobacco leaf, old cedar, cigar smoke and vanilla.
 Let this wine open – it is built on elegant layers, of which needs some time to be revealed.
 Juicy with excellent acidity, the palate delivers flavors of red and darker cherries anchored by a mouthwatering finish.
 Lively acidity, a density of fruit and tender slightly dusty tannins linger for quite some time.
 But is is mostly the fruit here that leaves the lasting impression.

 The gold logo on the bottles immediately catches one’s eye; it is a stair step conceptual design of a gravity flow winery embossed with a thumbprint pattern to represent the heart of Napa Valley.
+Ultimately however, this winery was never built.

 ARCIVED NOTES AND PHOTOGRAPHS

-The Residence at Yount Ridge
+Yount Ridge Estate

 The property is listed on BeautifulPlaces (a villa rental agency focusing on California wine country properties); reservations require a two-night minimum stay.

-The Mansion at Yount Ridge
+Yount Ridge Estate

 Burrito Brothers, Capitol Hill Washington DC